 According to scientists, an icy chunk could be set on its comet course by a passing molecular cloud, or star, or the tidal forces generated by our galaxy.
 They are the most pristine examples of what the solar system was like when it formed.

-The icy balls are typically surrounded by a cloud of gas and dust to get the actual size of the comet.
-They used the WISE infrared data to ‘subtract’ the dust, ending up with nucleus sizes of the comets themselves.
+A cloud of gas and dust typically surrounds the icy balls to get the actual size of the comet.
+They used the WISE infrared data to ‘subtract’ the dust, ending up with the nucleus sizes of the comets themselves.

-Mainzer said, “Comets travel much faster than asteroids, and some of them are very big.
+Mainzer said, “Comets travel much faster than asteroids, and some are very big.
 Studies like this will help us define what kind of hazard long-period comets may pose.”